Ampang Park

-Ampang Park Shopping Centre was a shopping centre located on Jalan Ampang in Kuala Lumpur, also was called as Ampang Park.
+Ampang Park Shopping Centre, also called Ampang Park, was a shopping centre located at Jalan Ampang in Kuala Lumpur.
 It was the first shopping centre to be built in Malaysia.
-It is designed by the architect of Singapore's People's Park Complex, the Design Partnership, in conjunction with Kuala Lumpur-based architect Thomas A.S.
+It was designed by the architect of Singapore's People's Park Complex, the Design Partnership, in conjunction with the Kuala Lumpur-based architect Thomas A.S.
 Tiang.
 The developers were the Low Keng Huat Brothers Realty Sdn Bhd.
 Ampang Park was closed on 31 December 2017 and demolished in 2018 to make way for the construction of MRT Ampang Park Station which opened on 16 March 2023.
-Further redevelopment of the former site is yet to begun and the site currently serve as a temporary recreational park along with connecting walkway path to Ampang Park LRT Station.
+Further redevelopment of the former site is yet to begin and the site currently serves as a temporary recreational park along with connecting walkway path to Ampang Park LRT station.

 Features

-The mall opened in 1973.
-It was planned for a 4.5 acre site, at the junction of Jalan Ampang and Jalan Pekeliling, in the fashionable Ampang residential district.
+The mall opened in 1973 at a cost of RM 15 million.
+It was planned for a 4.5 acre site, at the junction of Jalan Ampang and Jalan Pekeliling, in the Ampang residential district.
 In contrast to the tradition of shop lots which are oriented towards the street, the modern architecture faced inwards to an internal street, or atrium.
-It was initially planned to be fully air-conditioned, but as built, the atrium was cooled via natural cross-ventilation.
+It was initially planned to be fully air conditioned, but as built, the atrium was cooled via natural cross ventilation.

-It was features include a carpark for 450 vehicles, a children's playground, an entertainment deck, an exhibition gallery, a "theatrette", and escalators and lifts.
+Its features included a carpark for 450 vehicles, a children's playground, an entertainment deck, an exhibition gallery, a "theatrette", and escalators and lifts.

-It was the opening volley in a series of shopping centers that would make Kuala Lumpur renown for its stores.